EliezerMafra/fuerza-node-challenge/README.md

 ## 📜 Documentation

 The project documentation was done using Swagger and can be accessed on the route: <kbd>/api-docs</kbd>
+You can also access the documentation on a public domain here: [Swagger documentation](https://fuerza-node-challenge-production.up.railway.app/api-docs/)

 ## 🧩 Project Structure

 The folder structure was modified to provide more **decoupling** to the project:
 **The <kbd>Model</kbd> step was divided into <kbd>Service</kbd>, <kbd>Repository</kbd> , and <kbd>Model</kbd>**

+## 🎯 Run without installation

+You can make requests to the API with the following base URL: <kbd>https://fuerza-node-challenge-production.up.railway.app</kbd>

 ## ⚙️ Installation
 1. Clone the repository